I-2-5-57.Obtaining Vocational Expert Testimony Through Interrogatories

-Last Update: 11/3/10 (Transmittal I-2-79)
+Last Update: 8/29/14 (Transmittal I-2-118)

-When preparing interrogatories, the ALJ must:
+When preparing interrogatories, the ALJ will:

 Leave sufficient space between the questions for the answers.

-A copy of the VE's professional qualifications for verification.
+A copy of the VE's professional qualifications (for verification).

 Do not include the professional qualifications of any other sources.

-A self-addressed, postage paid envelope large enough for the VE to return all enclosures.
+Additionally, the ALJ or designated staff must provide the VE with a self-addressed, postage paid envelope large enough for the VE to return all enclosures.